 Suceava is home to many monuments and architectural jewels, among which the most famous are the beautiful churches painted both inside and outside.
 The culture and history of the region are also evoked suggestively through the museums found here.

 The first official documentary attestation of the locality was made in 1388.
 The period of transition of Suceava from a rural settlement to an urban one took place in the middle of the 14th century, during the reign of Petru I Mușat who chose the locality as a royal residence.
-However, the most fruitful period was that of Stephen the Great (1457-1504) who mobilized and developed the place both economically, culturally, and artistically.
+However, the most fruitful period was that of Stephen the Great (1457-1504) who mobilised and developed the place both economically, culturally and artistically.

 The moment of Austrian rule (1774) of northwestern Moldavia (Bucovina) opened the horizons of Suceava commercially and culturally.
 In the 19th century, the railway network emerged, which saw the economic development of the area.